JotaJota96/mysqldumpgz/README.md

 - `--config`: Shows the configuration.
 - `-h`, `--help`: Shows this help.
 - `-s`, `--simulate`: Shows the commands that extract the dump but does not execute them.
+- `-y`, `--yes`: Answers yes to all the questions asked by the script.
 - `-a`, `--all`: Extracts all the databases.

 If there are configured databases, you can use your short or long flag to extract the corresponding database.